 - Oracle Business Intelligence

-- Confidence that deployments will work the first time, every time
+- 100% confidence that deployments will work the first time

 “In a year, we used to have 20-30 major migrations to production.
 While it used to take two to three days for those migrations, now it has been cut down to four to five hours.
 Out of 20-30 major projects, we previously saw slippage on three or four, but now it’s zero.
 We are done well before the timelines we’re specifying. ”